Repayment plan: we know how to apply for it and other useful information

 Here we outline just a few steps you should follow:

-1. Contact the lender: Before you submit the actual written application, we always recommend that you contact the lender first to discuss the possibility of a repayment plan.
+1. Contact the lender: Before you submit the actual written application, we always recommend contacting the lender first to discuss the possibility of a repayment plan.
 This can be a phone call or an email communication where you briefly describe your situation and your interest in spreading the debt over installments.
-If the creditor rejects your idea immediately, you would be wasting your time in the first step by writing an application.
+This is because if the creditor rejects your idea immediately, you would be wasting your time in the first step by writing an application.

 3. Delivery of the application: once you have written the application, send it by registered mail to the lender’s address or use their preferred contact channels (email, online form).
 Always keep a copy of the application and the confirmation of sending it.